No items found.

 Pharmacology

-TCA Antidepressants: Pharmacology Made Easy & Clinically Relevant
+Tricyclic Antidepressants (TCA): Pharmacology Made Easy & Clinically Relevant

 TCA antidepressants have historically been used for depression, but due to their safety profile, their use today extends to other indications.
 Their unique mechanism & safety profile make them essential for all clinicians to know.
 Learn to understand, so that you will know the why & remember it.